Tutoring Services

 *If time allows, we will also read Amos Fortune Free Man by Elizabeth Yates

 *Science classes will be using Sabbath Mood's Form 2 Science curriculum.
 You can learn more about that curriculum by clicking here.
 This class is for 4th-6th graders.
-We will be using the Botany, Astronomy, and Magnets guides from Sabbath Mood.
+We will be using the Botany, Astronomy, and Magnet guides from Sabbath Mood.
 Each class we will read from the spine text, orally narrate the reading, conduct a hands-on activity and make an entry in our science journal to include drawings, charts and/or write a narration to explain what happened during the activity.
-We will end our time together by learning about a Special Study topic and nature journaling.
-Our Special Studies rotation this year will be Water Plants & Weeds, Non-Flowering Plants, Amphibians.
-We will have a short reading, exploration time with pictures, field guides or specimens and then we will practice different nature journaling techniques.

 -Africa is Not a County by Margy Burns Knight